 - Hydration: Nurses monitor your fluid intake and provide electrolyte drinks to combat dehydration—a major risk during withdrawal.

-- Nutrition: Our kitchen serves small, protein- and vitamin-rich meals easy on the stomach.
+- Nutrition: Our kitchen serves small, protein- and vitamin-rich meals.
 We offer food that's easy on the stomach to minimize nausea and provide needed energy.

-- Movement and rest: Gentle movement (like short walks) helps reduce muscle pain, while rest is encouraged to allow your body full healing.
+- Movement and rest: Gentle movement (like short walks) helps reduce muscle pain, while rest is encouraged to allow your body to fully heal.

 - Comfort measures: Warm showers, relaxation and grounding techniques, and breathwork help manage stress and agitation.